verrazzano/docs/content/en/docs/applications/_index.md

 ### Components
 A `Component` wraps the content of a workload.
 The platform extracts the workload during deployment and creates new resources that result from the application of `Traits` and `Scopes`.
 Verrazzano and the OAM specification provide several workloads, for example `VerrazzanoHelidonWorkload` and `ContainerizedWorkload`.
-The workloads can also be any Kubernetes resource.
+The workloads also can be any Kubernetes resource.
 For some Kubernetes resources, the `oam-kubernetes-runtime` operator may need to be granted additional permission.

-A `Component` can also be parameterized.
-This allows for the workload content to be customized when referenced within an `ApplicationConfiguration`.
+A `Component` can also be parameterized; this allows the workload content to be customized when referenced within an `ApplicationConfiguration`.
 See the [OAM specification](https://github.com/oam-dev/spec/blob/v0.2.1/4.component.md#spec) for details.

 The following sample shows the high level structure of a `Component`.
 ```yaml
 apiVersion: core.oam.dev/v1alpha2
 kind: Component